 - Dislocation of the brain tissue, caused by pressure within the brain due to swelling, bleeding, or other reasons (herniation)

-- A tear in an artery
+- A tear in the wall of an artery

 - Increased pressure within the brain